-As much as it helps us to remain calm and aware, meditation isn’t just about helping you relax and stay focused.
+As much as it helps us stay calm and aware, meditation isn’t just about relaxation and focus.
 The ancient practice of mindfulness has a wide range of physical, psychological, and spiritual benefits, in addition to being a key to accessing your deeper internal wisdom and connecting with your Higher Self.
 The positive effects of meditation are extensive: it can strengthen your intuition and decision making, lower anxiety by training your brain to avoid negative thought patterns, improve the quality of your sleep, and maintain the crucial balance between your heart, mind, and actions.

 But can meditation and mindfulness actually keep you from getting sick?
 Does it make you more resistant to the common cold, the flu, and even to coronavirus?